 This mutation is found only in blood-forming cells and is not inherited.
 The resulting transformation prohibits normal growth of myeloid cells, which causes the bone marrow to accumulate too many white blood cells and platelets, but may decrease the amount of red blood cells.
 The disease presents in a slow growing form known as chronic phase but then progresses to accelerated and blastic stages over time.

-Nagourney Cancer Institute exposes living cancer cells, obtained from your blood sample, to a variety of chemotherapy drugs and novel compounds.
-A treatment regimen is recommended based on actual observed patterns of cell death.
+Nagourney Cancer Institute exposes living cancer cells, obtained from your blood or bone marrow sample to a variety of chemotherapy drugs and novel compounds.
+This test helps select the most effective and least toxic drug regimen for your leukemia.

 Call us today at 1-800-542-4357 or email us through our Contact Us page to see how the Nagourney Cancer Institute can help you identify the most effective leukemia treatment based on your unique cancer cell makeup.